 Another of Herbie Hancock’s early career milestones, Maiden Voyage finds the pianist and composer at the peak of his creative powers, supplementing the same line up from Empyrean Isles (recorded 9 months earlier) with tenor saxophonist George Coleman.

-Speak Like a Child (1968)
+Speak Like A Child (1968)

 Utilising the unusual front line instrumentation of alto flute, bass trombone and flugelhorn (none of which take any solos on the record), Hancock’s sixth album as a leader Speak Like a Child further cemented his reputation as an ever evolving, deeply lyrical and forward-thinking creative force.